Excerpts from Jim Conrad's

 That picture also shows that the plants' hairiness is largely composed of branched or "stellate" hairs.
 Also, leaf bases in this species project back toward the stem a little, so they're "shallowly cordate."
 The sinus between the two back-pointing lobes is narrow, and forked veins radiate from the juncture of the blade with the petiole.

-All these details appear to lead to the species CROTON CHICHENENSIS, which has no common name in English.
-I read that a Maya name for it is Ek Balam.
-However, my friend Juan calls it Oregano Kaash, meaning "Wild Oregano."
-However, they don't use Croton chichenensis as a spice, as they do with another species they call by that name.
+All these details appear to lead to the species CROTON CORTESIANUS, which has no common name in English.
+My friend Juan calls it Oregano Kaash, meaning "Wild Oregano."
+However, he says that people here don't use Croton cortesianus as a spice, as they do with another species they call by that name.